 The ability to effectively identify and manage risk is influenced significantly through collaboration with Kids Central's critical partners.
-The System of Care Risk Committee (SOC Risk Committee) is comprised of the Risk Management Committee, contract management staff and designated staff members from subcontracted providers.
+The System of Care (SOC) Risk Committee is comprised of the Risk Management Committee, contract management staff and designated staff members from subcontracted providers.

-Scope: The System of Care Risk Management Committee is ultimately concerned with avoiding or minimizing of the shared risk in the Child Welfare arena where contractually and morally joined.
+Scope: The SOC Risk Management Committee is ultimately concerned with avoiding or minimizing of the shared risk in the Child Welfare arena where contractually and morally joined.
 The goals of the SOC Risk Committee are identical to the goals of the Risk Management Committee:

-- 1) Proactively recognize risk exposures or loss - 2) Analyze, correct and mitigate loss occurrence each entity is the ability to collaborate on equal standing to avoid or minimize exposure to loss in the five county systems of care and beyond as best practices develop.
+- 1) Proactively recognize risk exposures or loss - 2) Analyze, correct and mitigate loss occurrence

 The SOC Risk Committee works to strengthen risk identification and risk control activities as a shared responsibility of Kids Central and its contracted providers.
-Critical to the sustainability of
+Critical to the sustainability of each entity is the ability to collaborate on equal standing to avoid or minimize exposure to loss in the five county systems of care and beyond as best practices develop.